fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 $ fission package create --name sentiment-pkg --sourcearchive sentiment-src-pkg.zip --env python --buildcmd "./build.sh" Package 'sentiment-pkg' created
 ```
 Since we are working with a source package, we provided the build command.
-Once you create the package, the build process will start and you can see the build logs with the fission package info command.
-Wait for the package build to succeeed:
+Once you create the package, the build process will start, and you can see the build logs with the fission package info command.
+Wait for the package build to succeed:
 ```bash
 $ fission pkg info --name sentiment-pkg
 ```